 Return the tart shell to the oven and bake for another 15 minutes.

 Remove the tart shell from the oven to a wire rack and allow it to cool, still on the baking sheet.

 When the tart shell is cool, use a Swiss vegetable peeler to carefully shave away the overhang.
 Using a clean, soft, pastry brush or paintbrush, gently sweep out any crumbs that have fallen into the bottom of the shell.

 Make the panna cotta filling:

-Add the cream to the rhubarb, and re-heat the rhubarb-cream mixture over low heat until just steaming (160-170 F).
+Add the cream to the rhubarb-sugar mixture and heat until just steaming (160-170 F).
 Remove from the heat, and allow the mixture to steep for 30 minutes.

-Toward the end of the 30 minutes, place the 3.5 tablespoons of cold water in large, spouted container.
+Toward the end of the 30 minutes, place the 3.5 tbsp cold water in large, spouted container.
 (I used a 4-cup capacity Pyrex measuring cup.)
 Sprinkle the powdered gelatin over the cold water.

 Return the rhubarb-cream mixture to the stove, and re-heat again until just steaming (160-170 F).
 Stir in the vanilla bean paste.

-Place a fine mesh sieve over the container with the now softened gelatin, and pour in the rhubarb-cream mixture through the sieve, using a rubber or silicone spatula to stir and press rhubarb-y cream to extract every last bit of lovely pink liquid.
-When you’ve extracted as much liquid as possible, thoroughly whisk the rhubarb-cream mixture into the softened gelatin.
+Place a fine mesh sieve over the container with the now softened gelatin, and pour in the rhubarb-cream mixture through the sieve, using a rubber or silicone spatula to stir and press mixture to extract every last bit of pink-tinged liquid.
+When you've extracted as much liquid as possible, thoroughly whisk the currant-cream mixture into the softened gelatin.